mlswg/mls-protocol/draft-ietf-mls-protocol.md

         uint32 epoch;
         uint32 generation;
         uint32 sender;
-        uint32 length;
-        opaque content[length];
+        opaque content<0..2^32-1>;
     } MLSSignatureContent;
 ~~~

+The signature used in the MLSPlaintext is computed over the MLSSignatureContent
-The signature must cover the metadata information about the current state
+which covers the metadata information about the current state
 of the group (group identifier, epoch, generation and sender's Leaf index)
 to avoid Group participants to impersonate other participants and in order
 to prevent cross-group attacks.